Synthesis-in-the-Loop Evaluation of LLMs for RTL Generation: Quality, Reliability, and Failure Modes: Introduction

+Agentic AI amplifies this evaluation challenge.
+AI-driven automation spans chip placement~\cite{mirhoseini2021graph}, logic synthesis~\cite{hosny2020drills}, RTL generation~\cite{fu2023gpt4aigchip}, and conversational design reaching tapeout~\cite{blocklove2023chipchat}, with autonomous agents orchestrating end-to-end EDA workflows~\cite{wu2024chateda}.
+In these pipelines, the model's \emph{first} attempt propagates downstream: $k$ candidates at each of $n$ stages would yield a $k^{n}$-leaf tree, making multi-sample strategies combinatorially intractable.
+First-attempt expected quality hence is a key metric, shifting the focus from pass@$k$ feasibility evaluations to deployment-grade assessment of what quality one should \emph{expect} from a single call.
+Quantifying the gap between best-of-$k$ promise and pass@$1$ reality under synthesis-aware criteria is key to integrating LLMs into agentic design flows.

-We evaluate 32 language models on 202 Verilog tasks from VerilogEval and RTLLM, with five independent attempts each, under a staged pipeline: syntax validity (Icarus Verilog), synthesizability (Yosys + Nangate45 45\,nm), and functional correctness (testbench simulation).
+Existing HDL benchmarks evaluate syntax validity or functional pass rates~\cite{liu2023verilogeval,thakur2024verigen,liu2024openllmrtl,pinckney2025verilogeval,wang2025vericontaminated}, which do not distinguish designs that merely pass a testbench from those that compile into efficient hardware.
+Benchmark conclusions can be further distorted by evaluator artifacts~\cite{liu2023humanevalplus,siddiq2024faultinstars,aleithan2025swebench}.
+The gap is not merely quantitative: a design may pass all assertions yet contain non-synthesizable constructs, or incur 2--5$\times$ area penalties relative to an expert reference.
+Neither failure mode is detectable by simulation alone, making synthesis-in-the-loop evaluation necessary.
+This paper evaluates 32 language models on 202 Verilog tasks from VerilogEval and RTLLM, with five independent attempts each, under a staged pipeline: syntax validity via Icarus Verilog, synthesizability via Yosys under the Nangate45 45\,nm library, and functional correctness via testbench simulation.
 HQI, a 0--100 score, is awarded only to designs clearing all three gates and is then anchored to how closely post-synthesis area, delay, and warning count match an expert golden reference under the same flow.
-Complexity-weighted Coverage and Global HQI ensure that harder multi-module designs contribute proportionally more than trivial ones.
+Complexity-weighted Coverage and Global HQI ensure harder multi-module designs contribute proportionally more.